quii/learn-go-with-tests/roman-numerals.md

 | 500 | D      |
 | 1000 | M      |

-Take the same approach for the remaining symbols, it should just be a matter of adding data to both the tests are our array of symbols.
+Take the same approach for the remaining symbols, it should just be a matter of adding data to both the tests and our array of symbols.

 Does your code work for `1984`: `MCMLXXXIV` ?